surya2/IMU_Parser_Assessment/README.md

 - Wrote function called `parsePacket` in *IMU_Parser/src/parse_functions.cpp*
 - The function receives `uint8_t` buffer which represents the input received by the IMU device over a serial port
 - The function calls the `findHeader` function given a position to start at in the buffer.
 The `findHeader` function will find the first occurrence of the start header *0x7F 0xF0 0x1C 0xAF* which signifies the beginning of a UART frame
-- `findHeader` returns *true* if a packet is found in the buffer and sets the position at the start of the packet.
 - `parsePacket` then creates a `ParsedPacket` struct and copies bytes 4-7 from the new position in the buffer for the packet count, bytes 8-11 for the X-axis Gyro Rate, byte 12-15 for the Y-axis Gyro Rate, and bytes 16-19 for the X-axis Gyro Rate (indexed from 0)
 - The function returns the packet struct.
 Now because the struct object always has the same size regardless of whether it was written to or not, I decided to return a *std::pair* instead with the second field being a boolean signifying whether a packet was extracted
 Solution for UART reader: